bcorwen/KTOMEblog/docs/devblog_10.md

 >
 > The finished Timer.

 The Timer would get a similar but shorter module box, having the effect of making the black face look sunken into the case.
-The original design looks a little ambiguous about whether the face of the Timer module is black or simply hidden in a shadow.
+The original design looks a little ambiguous about whether the face of the Timer module is black or simply hidden in a shadow, so I feel this is a good fit.

 ### Conclusion